 THE CASH RAILWAY WEBSITE

 BECKENHAM.
 Adams (drapers), High Street.
-"Adams the drapers, where .. your money went whizzing across the shop to the cash desk by pulling the handle of the overhead railway."
+"Adams the drapers, where .. your money went whizzing across the shop to the cash desk on pulling the handle of the overhead railway."
 Eric Inman and Nancy Tonkin.
 Beckenham.
-(Phillimore, 2001) p.
-83
+(Chichester: Phillimore, 1993) p.
+69

 BECKENHAM.
 A grocers, Shortlands.
 "It seems but yesterday that a grocery shop in the main street was so cool and dark .. and change given by means of a rattling overhead railway, on whose wires metal cannisters were catapulted from counter to cashier in a flash and shot back, the container being unscrewed to extract the money and receipt."
 John Wagstaff and Doris Pullen.
 Beckenham: an anthology of local history to celebrate the golden jubilee of Beckenham's charter of incorporation, 1935.
 (London: Historical Association, 1984) p.49

 BEXLEY.
 Dartford Industrial Co-operative Society, Baldwyns Park.
 "When you paid the bill he put the money into a pot that fitted on to an overhead wire and when he pulled the handle the pot flew through a hole in the wall to the cashier in her glass cubicle in the grocer's next door.
 After a while the pot came back with your change and a cheque for the 'divi'."
 Tony Helyar in History of Maypole website

 BEXLEYHEATH.
 A. and W. Wheeler, Broadway.
 "Above was dingy lighting and an overhead change railway."
 Broadway, Bexleyheath website with photo of exterior

 BROMLEY.
 Allders (now Primark).
 Cash carrier.
 Yvonne Smith in posting to Facebook.